-Care Review Tool for Urology Please rate the care received by the patient during this phase as: 5 Excellent care □ 4 Good care □ 3 Adequate care □ 2 Poor care □ 1 Very poor care ⊠ Section not applicable □ 2.4.
-Phase of care: Ongoing Outpatient Care (where relevant) Were ongoing reviews scheduled at appropriate intervals?
-Were referral and to other teams / professionals appropriately and the state of the s lin a timelu manus 2 Were referrals made to other teams / professionals appropriately and Where any further required tests / investigations requested and perform current practice? iiiic iiiiii good Please list medication if known and relevant, and comment on medication ation monitoring where appropriate Please record your explicit judgements about the quality of care the patient receiv ed and whether it was in accordance with current good practice at the time the care was provided cu and whether it was III Please also include any other information that you think is important or relevant.
+Please rate the care received by the patie ent during this phase as : 5 Excellent care 4 Good care 🗆 3 Adequate care 🗆 2 Poor care 🗆 1 Very poor care  Section not applicab nt Care (where relev lled at appropriate in Were referrals made to other teams / professionals appropriately and in a timely manner?
+Where any further required tests / investigations requested and performed in line with good current practice? appropriate e Please record your explicit judgements about the quality of care the patient received and whether it was in accordance with current good practice at the time the care was provided Please also include any other information that you think is important or relevant.